NYcleaner/muxuezi.github.io/posts/the-swift-programming-language-en.md

   3. `// returns a value of 50`

 # Enumerations

-On This Page

-  1. Enumeration Syntax

-  2. Matching Enumeration Values with a Switch Statement

-  3. Associated Values

-  4. Raw Values

 An _enumeration_ defines a common type for a group of related values and enables you to work with those values in a type-safe way within your code.